amoffat/sh/_docs_sources/sections/special_arguments.rst

 |def| ``None``

 What to redirect STDOUT to.
 If this is a string, it will be treated as a file name.
-You may also pass a file object (or file-like object), as well as a :class:`io.StringIO` object.
+You may also pass a file object (or file-like object), an int (representing a file descriptor, like the result of :func:`os.pipe`), a :class:`io.StringIO` object, or a callable.

 .. code-block:: python